junaidbinfarooq/awesome-ai/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request with your additions or improvements.
-Make sure to categorize resources appropriately and avoid duplicates.
+Please refer to [Contributing](CONTRIBUTING.md) for contributing guidelines.

 ---